English Teacher Vacancy

 If you do not receive an email from us confirming receipt of your application, this means we have not received it, so please email it to us again.
 Candidates will be asked to disclose any past criminal convictions.
 We will let you know within a day of receiving your application whether or not you have been shortlisted for an interview.

 Suitable candidates will be interviewed promptly upon receipt of application.
 The closing date will be brought forward in the event that the post is filled.

-At Michaela teachers are paid using the teacher inner London pay scales and your salary will increase from what you currently earn.
-If you would like to discuss the position with one of teachers, please email Head of English, Jo, at JFacer@mcsbrent.co.uk
+At Michaela teachers are paid using the teacher inner London pay scales.
+If you would like to discuss the position with one of our teachers, please email Head of English, Lia, at Lmartin@mcsbrent.co.uk

 Michaela Community School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 Successful candidates will need to undertake an Enhanced Disclosure via the DBS and/or provide police checks from other countries, where appropriate.
 Michaela Community School is an equal opportunities employer.